Show your confidence without uttering a word.

 Is it dress a part of body language?
 Maybe, but let’s keep the debate for some other time.

-All you need to remember as for now is that when you’re a useful tool for communication, it should look good.
-And that too communicated something, a lot indeed.
+All you need to remember for now is that when you have a useful tool for communication, it should look good.
+And that too communicates something, a lot indeed.

 5. Authoritative posture